dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc.md

 including other feats such as multi-story buildings, requires cultivating systems of understanding, measurement and knowledge propagation.
 They obviously valued knowledge, intelligence and wisdom.
 It's these observations, among others, that lead me to believe these people had a kind of academic class.
-They seemed to understand that the could improve their lives through technology.
+They seemed to understand that they could improve their lives through technology.
 To the point that the pursuit of technology itself was immensely valuable.

 The Sumerians and so many others after them realized the value of technology too.
 Yet, their lust for power caused the ruling class to